Thinking of adding a dog or cat to your family? Here are five reasons why adopting a rescue is the only way to go.

 Puppy mills are factory style breeding facilities that put profit above welfare.
 Most pet stores or online puppy “breeders” sell puppies under the guise that they were bred by a responsible breeder in a loving home, however this is simply not the case.
 Pet stores and websites touting adorable puppies are a huge part of the puppy mill problem.

 Animals raised in puppy mills are housed in awful conditions with little to no medical care.
 The parents are kept in cages and bred over and over for years, without hope of ever being loved or cared for.
 After they're no longer profitable, breeding dogs are killed or abandoned.
 Puppy mill puppies are sold to unsuspecting consumers and pet stores, retailers like hardware stores, online, and through newspaper classified ads to anyone willing to pay for them.
 Marketed that they are from great breeders, these sales tactics keep money flowing to the puppy mills.
 Buyers never get to see where the puppies are bred.
 These puppies can have serious behavioral and health problems that might not be apparent for months.
 Including medical problems that can cost thousands of dollars to treat, if they are treatable at all.
-Unfortunately, many people are not aware that puppy mills exist or are tricked by lies, so when they buy a pet from a pet store, online or other retail outlet, they are unwittingly supporting this cruel industry.
+Having pet insurance might help cover some of your bills, but unfortunately, many people are not aware that puppy mills exist or are tricked by lies, so when they buy a pet from a pet store, online or other retail outlet, they are unwittingly supporting this cruel industry.

 By adopting instead of buying a pet, you can be certain you aren't supporting the cruelty of puppy mills.
 Puppy mills will continue to operate until people stop purchasing from their sources.
 Instead of buying a pet, visit our rescue database where you will find thousands of healthy, well-socialized puppies, kittens, and adult pets just waiting for that special home.
 Yours!